IMPORTING AND EXPORTING BETWEEN THE UK, USA , AND CANADA

 DDP – Delivered Duty Paid.
 This is similar to DAP but you the seller also pays for USA customs clearance and import taxes.
 Unlike many other countries its possible for a non-USA company to register for a CAIN (customs assigned import number) and pay for USA import taxes.

-If this is something you’re interested in doing we can assist via our USA agent in setting this up for prospective USA sellers.
+If this is something you’re interested in doing we can assist via our USA agent in setting this up for prospective USA sellers

-The simple answer is no.
+• The simple answer is NO.

 The shipping costs given by your seller may be cheaper than you’ve been quoted in the UK but when buying goods on CFR terms you must take into account when your goods arrive in the UK you will have to pay warehouse and handling charges; as well as onward delivery and UK customs clearance.
 This can often mean it ends up being more expensive than if you had organised shipping yourself (through a UK based freight forwarder)